coloria-dev/coloria/colorio/data/munsell/README.md

 There are three files available for download.
-All are of the same format: six columns of Munsell hue, Munsell value, Munsell chroma, CIE x, y, and Y. The chromaticity coordinates were calculated using illuminant C and the CIE 1931 2 degree observer.In a sense, all three files represent the same set of data, in that all depend on the scaling experiments of the late 1930's.
+All are of the same format: six columns of Munsell hue, Munsell value, Munsell chroma, CIE x, y, and Y. The chromaticity coordinates were calculated using illuminant C and the CIE 1931 2 degree observer.
+In a sense, all three files represent the same set of data, in that all depend on the scaling experiments of the late 1930's.

 A report entitled "One Set of Munsell Re-renotations," by Deane B. Judd and